3 GB barrier: Memory-mapped I/O and disabled RAM

 Modern personal computers are built around a set of standards that depend on, among other things, the characteristics of the original PCI bus.
 The original PCI bus implemented 32-bit physical addresses and 32-bit-wide data transfers.
 PCI (and PCI Express and AGP) devices present at least some, if not all, of their host control interfaces via a set of memory-mapped I/O locations (MMIO).
 The address space in which these MMIO locations appear is the same address space as that used by RAM, and while RAM can exist and be addressable above the 4 GiB point, these MMIO locations decoded by I/O devices cannot be.
 They are limited by PCI bus specifications to addresses of 0xFFFFFFFF (232 − 1) and below.
 With 4 GiB or more of RAM installed, and with RAM occupying a contiguous range of addresses starting at 0, some of the MMIO locations will overlap with RAM addresses.
 On machines with large amounts of video memory, MMIO locations have been found to occupy as much as 1.8 GB of the 32-bit address space.
+Other locations that might overlap with RAM addresses might include those for the APIC, SMRAM and iGPU.

 The BIOS and chipset are responsible for detecting these address conflicts and disabling access to the RAM at those locations.
 Due to the way bus address ranges are determined on the PCI bus, this disabling is often at a relatively large granularity, resulting in relatively large amounts of RAM being disabled.